University of Chichester: History

-In 2015 Chichester University secured government and lotteries commission funding to the value of approximately £8millions and embarked on a plan of expansions at both academic sites, involving the demolition of several smaller collegiate structures, that were no longer suitable for purpose and the construction of facilities for academia, administration and sports.
+In 2015, the University of Chichester secured government and lotteries commission funding to the value of approximately £8 million and embarked on a plan of expansions at both academic sites, involving the demolition of several smaller collegiate structures that were no longer suitable for purpose, and the construction of facilities for academia, administration and sports.

-In January 2017 the multi-million pound purpose built Academic Block was opened, hosting lecture and seminar rooms, a brand new Students' Union shop and a sprung floor dance space.
+In 2016, the Chichester campus underwent redevelopment with a new Academic Building for lecture and seminar rooms, student union shop and a sprung dance space.
+Other work included construction of a Sports Dome, Chapel extension, courtyard, Sports Hall and Gym refurbishment, as well as major development work on the Library and Learning Resources Centre (LRC) which has three floors.
+In January 2017, the multi-million pound purpose-built Academic Block was opened, hosting lecture and seminar rooms, a new Students' Union shop and a sprung floor dance space.

+In 2018, the university opened a new £35 million Tech Park which houses the Creative Industries and Engineering, Computing and Maths departments.
+The Tech Park was opened by the Duke and Duchess of Sussex.

+In 2021, it opened its Nursing and Allied Health building on the Chichester campus.
+This 1,600-square-foot teaching headquarters was part of a multi-million pound development.

+In 2022, the University of Chichester appointed former NHS leader Dame Marianne Griffiths as its first Chancellor.

+In 2024, the University of Chichester appointed Professor Symeon Dagkas as Vice-Chancellor.

 Campuses

 College Lane

-The main campus (Bishop Otter) is situated at College Lane, Chichester and is set in surroundings which include historic buildings and modern facilities.
+Chichester campus or Bishop Otter Campus is situated at College Lane, Chichester, and includes historic buildings and modern facilities.
 It is a five-minute walk from Chichester city centre.
 Chichester Festival Theatre is adjacent to the campus.

-In 2016, the Chichester campus underwent redevelopment with a new Academic Building for teaching.
-Other work included construction of a sports dome, chapel extension, courtyard, Sports Hall and Gym refurbishment, as well as major development work on the Library or Learning Resources Centre (LRC) which has three floors.
+Chichester City Football Club, Chichester Rugby Club and Chichester Racquets and Fitness Club are all adjacent to the campus.

 The Otter Gallery was located within the LRC.
 It offered public art exhibitions and workshops throughout the year.
 It was permanently closed against public protest at the end of 2018.

 Bognor Regis

-The Bognor Regis campus is in a leafy environment five minutes from the sea, and has three mansion houses with Georgian architecture: St Michael's, the Dome and Mordington House.

-The Bognor Regis campus is close to Hotham Park., The park surrounds Hotham House, built in 1792 by Sir Richard Hotham.
-Also nearby is the Ice House – the original 18th Century refrigerator of Hotham Park Estate.
+The Bognor Regis Campus is in a leafy environment five minutes from the sea, and comprises three mansion houses with Georgian architecture: St Michael's, the Dome and Mordington House.
+The Bognor Regis Campus is close to Hotham Park.
+The park surrounds Hotham House, built in 1792 by Sir Richard Hotham.
+Also nearby is the Ice House – the original 18th century refrigerator of Hotham Park Estate.

-The university's £35million Tech Park was opened on Wednesday 3 October 2018 by the Duke and Duchess of Sussex.
+The University's £35 million Tech Park was opened on Wednesday 3 October 2018 by the Duke and Duchess of Sussex.